To be responsive to all reasonable requests of fellow residents.

 Some examples of weapons are serviceable firearms, BB guns, paintball guns, explosives, pellet air gun and any knife bigger than a pocket knife.

 Weapons that need to be stored on campus should be registered with the Bradley University Police Department

 Burning anything in the residence halls is a fire hazard and is prohibited.

 Pets are prohibited in the residence halls (including fish).

-Cooking appliances with exposed coils, hot plates, resistance coils, grills, frying pans, toasters, waffle irons, and George Foremen grills are NOT allowed in the residence halls.
+Cooking appliances with exposed coils, hot plates, resistance coils, grills, frying pans, toasters, waffle irons, slow cookers, rice cookers, air fryers, and George Foremen grills are NOT allowed in the residence halls.